eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 and the workload has fulfilled `DeleteCondition`s, then the agent shall delete the workload immediately.

 Rationale: With default update strategy `AT_MOST_ONCE` the agent shall delete an updated workload with fulfilled delete conditions immediately.
-This prevents the old workload from existing on the Runtime for a long period of time until the create of the new workload can be executed.
+This prevents sthe old workload from existing on the Runtime for a long period of time until the create of the new workload can be executed.

 Tags:
 - RuntimeManager
 - WorkloadScheduler
+- WorkloadControlLoop

 Needs:
 - impl